jonathanprozzi/claude-metaskills/README.md

 This isn't a collection of ideas — it's a collection of patterns we actually use together.

+See:
-See [docs/methodology.md](docs/methodology.md) for the collaboration philosophy behind these tools.
+- [docs/methodology.md](docs/methodology.md) — collaboration philosophy behind these tools
+- [docs/skills-vs-commands.md](docs/skills-vs-commands.md) — decision guide for choosing extension types

 ## Roadmap